Monday, May 18, 2026

 Netflix picks up "The Corrections"

 I am actually kind of shocked to see this news today.
 Of all the projects in the pipeline for Meryl (The Corrections, Useful Idiots, the Joni Mitchell biopic, Mamma Mia!
-3), I would've guessed that The Corrections was the most likely to have fallen to the wayside.
+3), I would've guessed that The Corrections was the most likely to have fallen by the wayside.
 We have heard zero about it since it was first announced with Meryl being attached way back in September of 2024.
 Until today.

-Netflix has announced that they have picked up the series, with Cord Jefferson (director and writer of American Fiction, which one him an Oscar for Best Adapted Screenplay) attached to direct all episodes.
+Netflix has announced that they have picked up the series, with Cord Jefferson (director and writer of American Fiction, which won him an Oscar for Best Adapted Screenplay) attached to direct all episodes.
 As previously announced, author Jonathan Franzen is penning the script based on his 2001 best-selling novel.
 Streep is listed as one of the executive producers, which is unusual for her.
 With the announcement of a streamer being attached, as well as a director, this is about as close as it gets to being a sure thing until we actually see pics of her on set.

 It's interesting that Netflix is making a concerted push to produce "prestige projects."
 Their new VP, Nora Skinner (who came over from HBO in 2024), has apparently been deliberately focusing on this type of project acquisition for the streamer.
 The next thing to watch for is casting updates!